python/devguide/docquality.rst

 Our devguide workflow uses continuous integration and deployment so changes to the devguide are normally published when the pull request is merged.
-Changes to CPython documentation follows the workflow of a CPython release and is published in the release.
+Changes to CPython documentation follow the workflow of a CPython release and are published in the release.